get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 nano ~/.bashrc
 ```

 Find something like this.
-Now this is the special characters before adding the color into the prompt.
+Now this is the special characters before adding the colour into the prompt.
 ```bash
 PS1="\u@\h:\W\$ "
 ```

-And this is after adding a color into the prompt.
-The coloring added before and after the special characters.
+And this is after adding a colour into the prompt.
+The colouring added before and after the special characters.
 ```bash
 PS1='${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '
 ```